 Many students have questions about the search process for their next internship or job after graduation.
-This search post challenges for a Neurodiverse individual, who might not know how to determine if a new job is a good fit.
+Neurodiverse students have shared that many aspects of the job search are challenging, from navigating a career fair to the interview.
 Many students also have concerns about requesting reasonable accommodations and whether or not to self-disclose a disability.

 We appreciate that this is a complex and individualized decision informed by multiple factors.
 We invite you to view the following resources created by Duke Career Center.

 2. Self-disclosure: Student-Guide-to-Disclosure-in-the-Job-Search.pdf

 The Career Center’s website also includes further discussion about the pros and cons of disclosure.